 Companies that practice Smarketing ensure two departments have one goal and established measurements to achieve that goal.
 Make goals together and review them frequently.

-For instance, 74% of organizations that use marketing automation and CRM said their sales and marketing teams are aligned, according to DemandGen.
+For instance, 74 percent of organizations that use marketing automation and CRM said their sales and marketing teams are aligned, according to DemandGen.

 As the lines blur between marketing and sales, it’s crucial to empower both teams to be experts in their field.
 HubSpot separates its software into a Marketing Dashboard (complete with analytics, blog performance, and content creation tools), and a Sales Dashboard (highlighting deal forecasts, sales performance, and prospect tracking).
 HubSpot brings the two together while amplifying each with their own productivity tools.